harness/developer-hub/docs/software-supply-chain-assurance/shared/cosign-verification-options.md

   If you used **HashiCorp Vault** as your Secret Manager for attestation, you can also use it for verifying the attestation.

   - **Connector**: Select the same HashiCorp Vault connector that was used during the attestation process.
   - **Key**: Enter the path to the Transit Secrets Engine in your HashiCorp Vault where your **public key** is stored.
 This should be the same path used for the attestation process.
-Note that **HashiCorp Vault** does not allow viewing the public key directly.
+Note that **HashiCorp Vault** does not allow viewing the private key directly.

   </TabItem>